53 Things YOU Need to Know about Your DUI Case that NO ONE is Telling YOU

 5. Contest the manner in which roadside tests were given

-6. Contest the use of a Portable Breath Testor.
+6. Contest the use of a Portable Breath Tester.

 7. Contest the constitutionality of any search and seizure.